 By the way, for simplicity, we use the word “doctor” a lot.
 However, you can substitute the term “health care provider” anywhere “doctor” is used.

-Fact 1: Patient consent to share health information with caregivers
+Fact 1: There are three ways patients can consent to share health information with caregivers.

 Usually, caregivers must have their loved one’s permission before a doctor can talk with them.
 However, HIPAA does not require consent to be a physical signature.
 Instead, doctors can talk with families if the patient gives permission any of these ways: